Welcome to today's edition of the Rush 24-7 podcast.

 Cornell West is saying that Obama is an Uncle Tom because of his white upbringing and family.

-So it's, I mean, this is this is uh and then Peter Fonda.
+So it's, I mean, this is, this is, and then Peter Fonda.

-Peter Fonda is over at Cahn at the film festival over there, and he's called uh he's called Obama traitor.
+Peter Fonda is over at Conn at the film festival over there, and he's called, he's called Obama traitor.

-Peter Fonda launched a four-letter attack on U.S. President Obama at the Conn Film Festival on Wednesday, calling him a traitor over the handling of the aftermath of the Gulf Oil spill.
+Peter Fonda launched a four-letter attack on U.S. President Obama at the Cann Film Festival on Wednesday, calling him a traitor over the handling of the aftermath of the Gulf oil spill.

-Fonda, a keen environmentalist wacko and co-producer of the film, which centers on the explosion of the BP oil rig deepwater horizon, accused Washington of trying to gag reporting on the issue.
+Fonda, a keen environmentalist wacko and co-producer of the film, which centers on the explosion of the BP oil-rigged Deepwater Horizon, accused Washington of trying to gag reporting on the issue.

 You're a traitor.